zubiamansoor/zubiamansoor/README.md

 ## Hi, I'm Zubia

-I am a second-year graduate researcher in statistics at Simon Fraser University, working under the supervision of Dr. Lloyd T. Elliott.
+I am a Vancouver-based Machine Learning Scientist at Lululemon Athletica

-- 🔭 My research focuses on machine learning and deep learning methods and their applications.
+- 🤖 Deliver organisation-wide AI solutions to fashion designers, email & web marketing, stores innovation, UI/UX, inventory planners, and more

-- 🤔 I’m currently working on out-of-distribution data in the context of deep networks.
+- 🔭 My master's research focused on deep learning and computer vision methods and their applications

 - 👯 I’m looking to build more support and advocacy for women in STEM!

-- 🎨🏊 Outside school, I enjoy painting and swimming.
+- 🎨🏊 Outside work, I enjoy painting and swimming

 ### To know more about me